 ——————————–

-– Acquire license without enrollment no longer works as well
+– Acquire license without enrollment still not working

 Wanna bypass all that and get enrolled using a local account?